dayiamin/otp-login-api/README.md

 - 🧾 JWT token generation
 - 🗃 SQLite as the database
 - 📦 GORM for ORM and migrations
 - 🧪 OTP Generator And Rate limiter
+- with Swagger docs

 ---